Mental health and epilepsy

 Mood problems as a side effect of medication

-Possible side effects of anti-epileptic drugs (AEDS) include mood changes, irritability, agitation or depression.
-However, with some people AEDs can improve their mood.
+Possible side effects of anti-seizure medication (ASMs) include mood changes, irritability, agitation or depression.
+However, with some people ASMs can improve their mood.
 The risk of you having a side effect may be lower than you think.
 If a side effect is listed as common, this means that, at the most, 1 in 10 people will get it and 9 in 10 people will not.
-The lists of side effects that come with AEDs may make you expect to have side effects, increasing your anxiety or low mood.
+The lists of side effects that come with ASMs may make you expect to have side effects, increasing your anxiety or low mood.

 Talking about mood to your doctor

-You may like to use our short form (pdf 826 KB) to talk to your doctor or nurse about how you feel.
+You may like to read our factsheet 'your appointment or review' (pdf 644 KB) about talking to your doctor or nurse about how you feel.

 Everyone feels anxious at times.
 When you are frightened or feel threatened, your heart beats faster, your muscles tense and your body prepares you to ‘fight’ the threat, or to run away from it – ‘flight’.